alexjago/nparty/README.md

 The AEC provides a spreadsheet which says "this many people from this SA1 voted at this polling place".
 Please note that the 2016 version of this spreadsheet is supplied as an `.xlsx` and hence needs to be converted to `.csv`.

-Usually this step will be performed automatically as part of `nparty run`, but it can be individually invoked by `nparty run --project`.
+Usually this step will be performed automatically as part of `nparty run`, but it can be individually invoked by `nparty run --phase distribute`.

 By convention, this stage outputs a file called `SA1_Prefs.csv`.